TanmoySG/wunderDB/documentation/README.md

 #### `wdbctl` - CLI Tool for wunderDb

-You may also use the `wdbctl` commandline tool to start the wdb-server.
+The `wdbctl` tool is a command-line tool to control the wdb-server.
 Use brew to install the binary (or download the `wdbctl` release binaries), and run the `wdbctl` command followed by `start` to spin up the wdb server with default configurations.

 ```shell
 # install wdbctl
 brew tap TanmoySG/TanmoySG
 brew install wdbctl